 Student and Faculty Programs

-The KU Natural History Museum offers University of Kansas instructors access to behind-the-scenes tours of museum collections, provides formal introductions to the museum's exhibits for KU students, and offers opportunities for students to get involved with the museum.
-While some things will be adjusted for the 2020-2021 school year due to COVID-19, we remain committed to providing engaging experiences for KU students and faculty.
+The KU Natural History Museum offers special Behind-the-Scenes tours of museum collections and provides classes with formal introductions to the museum's exhibits for KU and all college and university classes.
+We also offer opportunities for KU students to get involved with the museum through volunteering, employment, and activities.

-Once you've explored the options, please fill out an Academic Tour Request Form.
+To request a tour, please fill out our Academic Tour Request Form.